Last Updated on 05/13/2023 by Glynn Willard

 First, look at your bleach to find the percentage.

-Then, on the calculator, enter the percentage, your desired ppm (50-200), total volume of your fresh water tank and your preferred metric output (gallons or liters).
+Then, on the calculator, enter the percentage, your desired ppm (50-200), the total volume of your fresh water tank, and your preferred metric output (gallons or liters).

 If you don’t feel like using the calculator, here’s an example: